zubi9/MS_AI-DS/Machine Leaning/readme.md

-**All the data sources are mentioned in the not books, If start learning, it will be helpful for you play with**
+**All the data sources are mentioned in the not books, If start learning, it will be helpful for you to play with**